itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.15.7 =
-* Added the [affiliates_user] shortcode which allows to render user meta data info if the user is an affiliate.
+* This release adds a new shortcode [affiliates_user] which allows to render user meta data for affiliates and updates the Spanish translation.